Fancy Free (ballet): Fancy Free (1946 album)

 In 1946, Decca Records released an album of the score for Fancy Free (Decca DA-406), conducted by Leonard Bernstein.
-Issued before the introduction of the LP, it was initially released in 78rpm album format, in which four 78rpm records were bound together in a photo album style book, with a booklet included.
+Issued before the introduction of the LP, it was initially released in 78rpm album format, in which four 78 rpm records were bound together in a photo album style book, with a booklet included.
 Each of the seven movements of the ballet, plus the introductory vocal number Big Stuff, comprised one side of a 78.
 The sides were sequenced with the last number backing the first, the second-last the second, and so on, so that all four discs could be stacked and played in sequence, then flipped en masse to complete the album.
 The album was rereleased in 1953 in the new 10" LP format (DL 6023).

 The music was recorded by the Ballet Theatre Orchestra on June 2, 1944, and conducted by Bernstein himself, except for the song Big Stuff.
 Big Stuff was performed by Billie Holiday, who was also signed to Decca, along with a band composed of Joe Guy (trumpet), Joe Springer (piano), Tiny Grimes (guitar), Billy Taylor (bass), and Kelly Martin (drums).
 Bernstein had composed the song with Holiday in mind, to be played as a recording in the theatre before the ballet proper began.
 He knew Holiday from her Cafe Society days, but at the beginning of his career did not believe he was in a position to have her record his song, so originally in 1944 the song heard in the ballet was a recording made by his own sister, Shirley.
 But Holiday heard and liked the tune, and recorded it several times, with this recording made March 13, 1946.